-This brings us to the ever talked about orgasm gap.
+This brings us to the orgasm gap.
 Yes, men on average only take around five minutes to climax, while women on average take about eighteen.
 For those who don’t want to do the math on their own, that’s 13 whole minutes of difference.

 So how do you make up for lost time?
 There are a few ways to even the score a bit more.
-And, this information isn’t solely for the male-female relationships of the world either, because – as most of you with a partner (should) know—everyone orgasms at different rates.
-Everyone can benefit from a little refresher.
+And, this information isn’t solely for the male-female relationships of the world either, because as most of you with a partner (should) know—everyone has a different way of approaching orgasm.

 The more time you spend touching, kissing, and exploring each other’s bodies, the more aroused you’ll be before you start having sex (whatever that looks like to you).
 The more turned on you are, the more likely you are to orgasm, and honestly, the more fun you’ll have.
 Who doesn’t like being turned on?

-I get it—some of you can perform all the foreplay in the world, but want to orgasm through actual penetration.
-For that – while foreplay helps – if you’re going penis to vagina or penis to prostate, the penetrative partner can’t always last as long as needed.
+I get it—some of you can perform all the foreplay in the world but want to orgasm through actual penetration.
+Still, foreplay helps.
+And if you’re going penis to vagina or penis to prostate, the penetrative partner can’t always last as long as needed.

 In comes Promescent – an FDA compliant delay spray that will allow you to last longer.
 You spray it on the penis, wait 10 minutes (great time for some foreplay action) and begin the insertion!
 The best part is that it doesn’t transfer to your partner, and unlike other sprays, only numbs you a very miniscule amount – just enough to give you a few extra minutes.

-When it comes to lessening the gap between orgasms, any extra sensation can’t hurt – so why not add in some good vibes?
-Vibrators, that is.
+When it comes to lessening the gap between orgasms, any extra sensation can’t hurt, so why not add in some good vibes?
+(Vibrators, that is.)
 Any vibe will do.
-Whatever your go-to is (if you have one) used during sex can help give that person who needs a little extra time to climax that oomph they need to get there.
+Whatever your go-to is (if you have one), using it during sex can help give that person who needs a little extra time to climax that oomph they need to get there.

-Above ANYTHING else, if the sexual scales aren’t balanced, the best thing you can do is talk to each other about what is or isn’t working.
-No one is a mind reader, so how are you supposed to get past a ten minute gap between orgasms if the most you do is give your partner a look?
+If the sexual scales aren’t balanced, one of the best things you can do is talk to each other about what is or isn’t working.
+No one is a mind reader, so how are you supposed to get past a ten-minute gap between orgasms if the most you do is give your partner a look?
 Sorry, not sorry—your look says nothing.

 If you take longer to orgasm and your partner always seems to finish when you feel like you’re getting the short end of the stick, don’t play the blame game.
 Bring up some things that will help you reach your climactic goals outside the bedroom so you can work together to make sure you both finish the next time you’re horizontal (or vertical).